 Gustav Klimt: Portrait of Adele Bloch-Bauer

-The rumours have turned into a notice: the chairman of cosmetic company Estée Lauder and founder of the New York Neue Galerie, Ronald Lauder, has recently acquired the Portrait of Adele Bloch-Bauer , by the artist Gustav Klimt, for a price of about $135 million, smashing any other price paid for a work of art (the previous record was an also astonishing $104 million paid at Sotheby's for Garçon a la pipe , by Pablo Picasso)
+The rumours have turned into confirmed news: the chairman of cosmetic company Estée Lauder and founder of the New York Neue Galerie, Ronald Lauder, has recently acquired the Portrait of Adele Bloch-Bauer, by Austrian artist Gustav Klimt, for a price in the region of $135 million, smashing any other price paid for a work of art (the previous record was an also astonishing $104 million paid at Sotheby’s for Garçon a la pipe , by Pablo Picasso)

 The painting was part of a group of five canvases recently returned to the heirs of Ferdinand Bloch-Bauer.
 The Nazis confiscated his paintings during the World War II, and after the war, the canvases were placed at the National Gallery of Austria in 1948.